Food tours now available through October 2025 with more availability coming soon!

 Donut Friend | Los Angeles, California | Photo by Adam of Rocky Mountain Food Tours

 Our last stop was Donut Friend, a donut and ice cream shop with several LA locations.
 The shop is sparsely designed with black and white decor, allowing the rows and rows of vibrantly colored donuts to serve as the main aesthetic focal point.
-It was incredibly difficult to choose which donut I wanted, but ultimately settled on the X-Ray Speeculos, which featured cookie butter inside a traditional yeast-raised donut, topped with chocolate glaze, sea salt, and a vanilla drizzle.
+It was incredibly difficult to choose which donut I wanted, but ultimately settled on the X-Ray Speeculos.
+This donut featured cookie butter inside a traditional yeast-raised donut, topped with chocolate glaze, sea salt, and a vanilla drizzle.

 Adam at Donut Friend LA food tour